tjd1234/cmpt135spring2024/obsidian/135website2024/object-oriented programming.md

 The [[destructor]] is called `~Point()`, and all it does is print a message every time a `Point` object is deleted.
 Such a destructor could be useful for debugging.

 ## The this Pointer
-For every object, C++ automatically adds a special private pointer called `this` that points to the object.
+For every object a program creates, C++ automatically adds a special private pointer called `this` that points to the object itself.
 It's a called the object's [[this pointer]].

 Here's an example of how you could use `this` in the `Point` class from above: